Mezzky/react-learn/README.md

 # Learning ReactJS

-This repository is about my Journey while L e a r n i n g ReactJS for Frontend Development.
+This repository is about my Journey while L e a r n i ng ReactJS for Frontend Development.